 This will lead to the instance options menu where users can select the access levels of the world they are about to create.
-This includes Public instances, where any user can join at any time, Friends+ instances, were any friend, or friend of friend can join, Friends instances, where only friends can join, Invite+ instances were only invited users can join and accept join requests from other users, and finally Invite instances were only invited users can join and only the instance creator can accept join requests.
+This includes Public instances, where any user can join at any time, Friends+ instances, were any friend, or friend of friend can join, Friends instances, where only friends can join, Invite+ instances were only invited users can join and accept join requests from other users, and finally Invite instances were only invited users can accept join requests.
 For novice users it is recommended to create Invite instances in order to be able to fully control which users can access them.